buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 At the pattern level, there is an equally clear hierarchy and structure.
 The thumbnails provided satisfy the purpose of **previewing visual content** (a content pattern), which are in turn repeated on the page as a way of **previewing content from within a category** (a display pattern), which – in this case – focuses on the Graphic Design category.

-As with the components I explored in Chapter 2, where components were built out of objects, **patterns are – themselves – built out of objects and components**, we’re simply increasing the complexity.

-{% include figure.html url="/images/ch3/c3-s2-3-behance-curated-galleries-thumbnail.png" alt="Behance · Curated Galleries · Graphic Design" description="The pattern used to preview visual content on Behance has its own hierarchy and structure, which uses a ‘card’ pattern (1), that is organised by: 2. an image; 3. primary content (Title and Studio) and secondary content (Category); and 4. actions components (Likes, Views, Bookmarks)." %}
+{% include figure.html url="/images/ch3/c3-s2-p2-2-behance-curated-galleries-thumbnail.png" alt="Behance · Curated Galleries · Graphic Design" description="The pattern used to preview visual content on Behance has its own hierarchy and structure, which uses a ‘card’ pattern (1), that is organised by: 2. an image; 3. primary content (Title and Studio) and secondary content (Category); and 4. actions components (Likes, Views, Bookmarks)." %}

 The ‘card’ pattern that’s used at Behance – whilst rigidly organised at the pattern level – is **perfect for page level display**.